The Death of Priam (Lefebvre)

 The Death of Priam is an 1861 oil on canvas by Jules Lefebvre.
 He entered it for the Prix de Rome, which it won.
-It depicts Neoptolemus' murder of Priam as described in Virgil's Aeneid (Book II, lines 506–558) and is now in the collections of the École nationale supérieure des beaux-arts in Paris with the catalogue number PRP 111.
+It depicts Neoptolemus' murder of Priam as described in Virgil's Aeneid (Book II, lines 506–558) and is now in the collections of the Beaux-Arts de Paris, in Paris, with the catalogue number PRP 111.